kubecost/docs/architecture/containerstats-pipeline.md

 # ContainerStats Pipeline

+> [!CAUTION]
+> The ContainerStats pipeline is now removed.
+This page should no longer be consulted.
+Kubecost APIs no longer use this pipeline's data.

 The ContainerStats pipeline builds statistical representations of individual containers' resource usage over time.
 The pipeline is part of the `cost-model` container.

 ## Helm configuration